LuxLuma/L4DMusic_stuff/scripted_mode_patches/README.md

-whenever a bug is introduced with enabling in scripted mode will fix here if it's a simple patch.
+whenever a bug is introduced with music enabling in scripted mode will fix here if it's a simple patch.

 Maybe bad effects happen idk.